biztory/tableau-server-custom-fonts/README.md

     * https://penguin.biztory.com/tableau-server-custom-fonts/webfont.html?font=Oswald
 1. Publish your dashboard and test it on a computer where the web font is not explicitly installed.

+## Notes

+Due to some browsers enforcing [CSP (Content Security Policies)](https://help.tableau.com/current/server/en-us/security_csp.htm) in different ways, it may be necessary to ensure Tableau Server allows resources specifically from this URL to be fetched.

+* One simple method consists of adding this URL as a whitelisted URL on the Site's Extensions settings page.
+The result is effectively that this URL is considered as safe for this purpose, as Extensions and Web Page objects on dashboards both effectively function as iframes.
+* Alternatively, it may be possible to solve this more structurally by [modifying Tableau Server's CSP directives](https://help.tableau.com/current/server/en-us/security_csp.htm), though this has not been tested thoroughly.

 ## Support

 No support is offered for this solution - use it at your own risk!
 That being said, if you find a problem, you're free to report it as an issue in this repository.
 We'll respond on a best-effort basis.